City-of-Helsinki/vesiliikenne-maas/README.md

+# Warning: this project as been deprecated

+This pilot project has been depreacted.
+[Maritime MaaaS](https://github.com/City-of-Helsinki/maritime-maas) continues the work with same functionality and beyond.
+More information and technical documentation about the project can be found [here](https://maritime-maas.atlassian.net/wiki/spaces/MM/overview)

 # Vesiliikenne MaaS

 Next.js app that acts as an integration layer that mediates the connection between ticket sales platforms and MaaS providers.
 It is kept as platform-agnostic as possible so that multiple platforms and MaaS app providers can be supported and swapped out if needed.